a New Campus Life!

 - Maintain physical distance as much as you can between yourself and others in the classroom.

-- A transparent sheet will be installed in front of the faculty’s desk in all classrooms (to prevent droplet infection during a Q&A session and to secure social distance).
+- A transparent sheet will be installed in front of the faculty’s desk in all classrooms (measures to prevent the spread of droplets and ensure social distance during question-and-answer sessions).

 - Items of communal equipment (e.g., handrails, door knobs, power switches) will be regularly disinfected.